 In option 4, a comprehensive analysis of somatic and germline mutations in 649 cancer-relevant genes is performed.
 In addition to the estimation of a therapeutic response to Olaparib, additional therapeutic options can be identified.

 When samples arrive at the laboratory, tumors may be macro-dissected to ensure high tumor content in the DNA sample.
-After DNA isolation, enrichment of the coding regions and neighboring intronic regions (+/- 10 bp) is performed using an amplicon strategy.
-High-throughput sequencing is performed using the Illumina HiSeq platform.
+After DNA isolation, enrichment of the coding regions and neighboring intronic regions is performed using a highly efficient hybridization-based strategy.
+High-throughput sequencing is performed using the Illumina platform.
 In addition to sequencing, multiplex ligation-dependent probe amplification (MLPA) for the gene regions of BRCA1 and BRCA2 is carried out to analyze these genes for deletions or duplications in the germ line.
 For option 4 there is also the possibility to examine the tumor tissue for deletions and duplications using array comparative genomic hybridization (aCGH).

 Sequencing reads are mapped to the reference genome (hg19), variants are detected (SNPs, SNVs, small deletions and insertions), and the variants are annotated using internal and external databases.
 Variants found in the tumor are compared to the reference genome (options 1 and 2) for the identification of mutations.
 In options 3 and 4, the variants are compared between a patient’s own tumor and normal tissue which ensures the clear differentiation between germline and somatic mutations.
 A medical report is issued by our team of experienced scientists and geneticists.